foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_rnn_dense.rst

    +------------------------------------+--------------------------------------+
 ..

-All the listed functions must comply to the following conditions :
+Ensure that you satisfy the following conditions before calling the listed functions:

  - ``bias``, all tensors in ``inputs`` array and all tensors in ``weights`` array must be valid.